-It is the event studios prepare for, talents look forward to and fans aspire to attend.
+It is the event studios prepare for, talent look forward to and fans aspire to attend.

 It has grown with each passing generation, moved in time with the industry, and transformed with the advent of new technologies.

 The Monte-Carlo Television Festival has made time its ally.
-Developing over the years, providing a fitting stage for studios and production companies, while reaching out to the public to promote programmes and advance the interests of the industry.
+Developing over the years, providing a fitting stage for studios and production companies, welcoming digital platforms, while reaching out to the public to promote programs and advance the interests of the industry.

 Truly establishing itself as the vital link between creators and viewers.

-There have been six decades of competition, thousands of fiction and news programmes screened, awards presented, winners named, Golden Nymphs bestowed, talent honoured and miles of red carpet.
+There have been six decades of competition, thousands of fiction and news programs screened, awards presented, winners named, Golden Nymphs bestowed, talent honored and miles of red carpet.

 When an event marks its 60th anniversary, it has earned a place in history.

-The Monte-Carlo Television Festival has done so in style, and its own history is now written with a capital H.
+The Monte-Carlo Television Festival has done so in style.

 With the arrival of new streaming platforms, new series and the return of others, November will be a busy month!
 Tom Clancy's Jack Ryan Tom Clancy's Jack…